FAQ

 • You can find the receipts under My Page

 • We encourage companies to join us in the Reykjavik marathon.
-You can send us an email to receive more information.
+You can send us an email to [email protected] to receive more information.

 THE RACE